mrobson/fuse-cxf-jpa-xa/README.md

 Run a test:
 -----------

+1. change to cxfjpa directory

-1. cd fuse-cxf-jpa-xa/cxfjpa
+	cd fuse-cxf-jpa-xa/cxfjpa

+2. run included test which persists a person and then looks up that person

-2. mvn -Dtest=PersonTest test
+mvn -Dtest=PersonTest test

-This will execute 1 request to add a new person and then a second request to find 1 person.
+Note: reference json file can be found at: cxfjpa/src/test/resources/person.json

 Make it fail:
 -------------